peter88213/yw-cnv/docs/help-adv.md

-This will generate a new OpenDocument text document (odt) containing a **full synopsis** with chapter titles and scene descriptions that can be edited and written back to yw7 format.
+This will generate a new OpenDocument text document (odt) containing a **full synopsis** with chapter titles and scene descriptions that can be edited and written back to yWriter format.
 File name suffix is `_scenes`.

-You can write back the scene descriptions and the chapter/part headings to the yw7 project file with the [Export to yWriter](help#export-to-ywriter) command.
+You can write back the scene descriptions and the chapter/part headings to the yWriter 7 project file with the [Export to yWriter](help#export-to-ywriter) command.
 Comments right at the beginning of the scene descriptions are written back as scene titles.